keithbsmiley-other/emilysite/_posts/2021-4-14-spine-mobility-and-the-autonomic-nervous-system.md

 Rogan et al noted, “In clinical and research settings in physiotherapy, the SNS is largely included in explanatory models for the development and chronification of pain.
 In osteopathy, for example, a model hypothesizes that disorders of the SNS can promote *and intensify* disease process.
 Especially the SNS can influence the trophicity (the nourishment of tissues) of various tissues as well as the blood circulation of the skin in the healthy and patients.”[^22]

-An overactive SNS, perhaps in someone experiencing acute or chronic pain can cause an imbalance in muscle blood flow, can cause unnecessary muscle activation, and altered proprioception.[^23] Though this is significantly more common in those with chronic pain.
+An overactive SNS, perhaps in someone experiencing acute or chronic pain, can cause an imbalance in muscle blood flow.
+This can cause unnecessary muscle activation, and altered proprioception.[^23] Though this is significantly more common in those with chronic pain.

 > Fun fact: the same goes for populations with chronic stress.
-Our SNS are similarly triggered by mental stress and physical, musculoskeletal, pain. [^24]
+Our SNS are similarly triggered by mental stress and physical, musculoskeletal pain. [^24]

-We have to at least briefly discuss pain because pain is a large part of SNS activation, and, therefore, throws off body homeostasis.
+We have to at least briefly discuss pain because pain is a large part of SNS activation, and throws off body homeostasis.

 ### Exercise and Hypoalgesia